 Prospective students can also seek assistance from SIRM authorised student recruitment representatives for the submission of their applications to the School.
-The School’s Registrar works closely with these representatives, ensuring that they are able to provide valid information on programmes, including the application procedure and admission deadlines.
-Students can contact the School’s marketing/admin team by email at firstname.lastname@example.org or phone on 020 7078 7029, to confirm whether a representative is authorised by the School or not.
+The School’s Recruitment in Incharge works closely with these representatives, ensuring that they are able to provide valid information on programmes, including the application procedure and admission deadlines.
+Students can contact the School’s marketing/admin team by email at firstname.lastname@example.org or phone on 020 7078 7029, to confirm whether a representative is authorised by the school or not.

 Procedures for the applicants who are returning to education

 SIRM encourages individuals from a wide range of experiences to apply to study at the School.
 The applications from all applicants are considered against the standard entry criteria of the course that they are interested in.
 They are also required to provide evidence of their working experience that can be used as alternative proof of meeting the entry requirements for the course.
 This approach meets the Accreditation of Prior Learning or Recognition of Prior Learning (RPL) principles.